nitrictech/nitric/cloud/debug/README.md

 ## Usage

-The debug provider isn't distributed as an official Nitric provide, so it must be built and installed from source.
+The debug provider isn't distributed as an official Nitric provider, so it must be built and installed from source.

 ```bash
 # build and install the debug provider binary